Aashique-1/java/README.md

 # java
-# java simple project to improve basics
+simple project to improve basics of java